berenslab/MorphoPy/README.md

 	git clone https://github.com/berenslab/MorphoPy

-**2)** Clone the GitHub repository into your local directory:
+**2)** Install the python package from the latest build (replace x.x with the latest build version):

-	pip install MorphoPy\dist\morphopy-0.2-py3-none-any.whl
+	pip install MorphoPy\dist\morphopy-x.x-py3-none-any.whl

 ## <a name="uninstallation">Uninstallation:</a>

-You can simply uninstall the package with pip3:
+You can simply uninstall the package with pip/pip3:

-	pip3 uninstall morphopy
+	pip uninstall morphopy

 [back to start](#content)